omgmoiof/rshell/README.md

 # rshell

 rshell is a program that functions like the Unix terminal but with limitations.
-The rshell program is able to excute simple commands such as: `ls, pwd, mkdir, rm, echo`.
+The rshell program is able to excute simple commands such as: `ls, pwd, mkdir, rm,` and `echo`.

 rshell has a command prompt that looks like: `$`

-rshell is able to execute commands with connectors such as: `&&, ||, ;`
+rshell is able to execute commands with connectors such as: `&&, ||,` and`;`

 It can also execute with commands with comments buy using the `#`